-(ii) EXCLUSIONS.-The term "small business concern" does not include any concern or group of concerns controlled by the same socially and economically disadvantaged individual or individuals that have average annual gross receipts during the preceding 3 fiscal years in excess of \$23,980,000, as adjusted annually by the Secretary for inflation.
+during the preceding 3 fiscal years in excess of \$23,980,000, as adjusted annually by the Secretary for inflation.

-(B) SOCIALLY AND ECONOMICALLY DISADVANTAGED INDIVIDUALS.-The term "socially and economically disadvantaged individuals" has the meaning given the term in section 8(d) of the Small Business Act (15 U.S.C.
-637(d)) and relevant subcontracting regulations issued pursuant to that Act, except that women shall be presumed to be socially and economically disadvantaged individuals for purposes of this subsection.

-(3) AMOUNTS FOR SMALL BUSINESS CONCERNS.-Except to the extent that the Secretary determines otherwise, not less than 10 percent of the amounts made available for any program under titles I, II, III, and VI of this Act and section 403 of title 23, United States Code, shall be expended through small business concerns owned and controlled by socially and economically disadvantaged individuals.

-(4) ANNUAL LISTING OF DISADVANTAGED BUSINESS ENTER-PRISES.-Each State shall annually-

-(A) survey and compile a list of the small business concerns referred to in paragraph (3) in the State, including the location of the small business concerns in the State; and

-(B) notify the Secretary, in writing, of the percentage of the small business concerns that are controlled by-

-(i) women;

-(ii) socially and economically disadvantaged individuals (other than women); and

-(iii) individuals who are women and are otherwise socially and economically disadvantaged individuals.
-(5) UNIFORM CERTIFICATION.-

-(A) IN GENERAL.-The Secretary shall establish minimum uniform criteria for use by State governments in certifying whether a concern qualifies as a small business concern for the purpose of this subsection.

-(B) INCLUSIONS.-The minimum uniform criteria established under subparagraph (A) shall include, with respect to a potential small business concern-

-(i) on-site visits;

-(ii) personal interviews with personnel;

-(iii) issuance or inspection of licenses;

-(iv) analyses of stock ownership;

-(v) listings of equipment;

-(vi) analyses of bonding capacity;

-(vii) listings of work completed;

-(viii) examination of the resumes of principal owners;

-(ix) analyses of financial capacity; and

-(x) analyses of the type of work preferred.

-(6) REPORTING.-The Secretary shall establish minimum requirements for use by State governments in reporting to the Secretary-

-(A) information concerning disadvantaged business enterprise awards, commitments, and achievements; and

-(B) such other information as the Secretary determines to be appropriate for the proper monitoring of the disadvantaged business enterprise program.

-(7) COMPLIANCE WITH COURT ORDERS.-Nothing in this subsection limits the eligibility of an individual or entity to receive funds made available under titles I, II, III, and VI of this Act and section 403 of title 23, United States Code, if the entity or person is prevented, in whole or in part, from complying with paragraph (3) because a Federal court issues a final order in which the court finds that a requirement or the implementation of paragraph (3) is unconstitutional.

-(8) SENSE OF CONGRESS ON PROMPT PAYMENT OF DBE SUB-CONTRACTORS.-It is the sense of Congress that-

-(A) the Secretary should take additional steps to ensure that recipients comply with section 26.29 of title 49, Code of Federal Regulations (the disadvantaged business enterprises prompt payment rule), or any corresponding regulation, in awarding federally funded transportation contracts under laws and regulations administered by the Secretary; and
+- (B) SOCIALLY AND ECONOMICALLY DISADVAN-TAGED INDIVIDUALS.-The term "socially and economically disadvantaged individuals" has the meaning given the term in section 8(d) of the Small Business Act (15 U.S.C.
+637(d)) and relevant subcontracting regulations issued pursuant to that Act, except that women shall be presumed to be socially and economically disadvantaged individuals for purposes of this subsection. - (3) Amounts for small business concerns.
+Except to the extent that the Secretary determines otherwise, not less than 10 percent of the amounts made available for any program under titles I, II, III, and VI of this Act and section 403 of title 23, United States Code, shall be expended through small business concerns owned and controlled by socially and economically disadvantaged individuals. - (4) Annual listing of disadvantaged busi-NESS ENTERPRISES.-Each State shall annually- - (A) survey and compile a list of the small business concerns referred to in paragraph (3) in the State, including the location of the small business concerns in the State; and - (B) notify the Secretary, in writing, of the percentage of the small business concerns that are controlled by- - (i) women: - (ii) socially and economically disadvantaged individuals (other than women); and - (iii) individuals who are women and are otherwise socially and economically disadvantaged individuals. - (5) Uniform certification.- - (A) IN GENERAL.-The Secretary shall establish minimum uniform criteria for use by State governments in certifying whether a concern qualifies as a small business concern for the purpose of this subsection. - (B) INCLUSIONS.-The minimum uniform criteria established under subparagraph (A) shall include, with respect to a potential small business concern- - (i) on-site visits; - (ii) personal interviews with personnel; - (iii) issuance or inspection of licenses; (iv) analyses of stock ownership; - (v) listings of equipment; - (vi) analyses of bonding capacity; - (vii) listings of work completed; - (viii) examination of the resumes of principal - (ix) analyses of financial capacity; and - (x) analyses of the type of work preferred. - (6) Reporting.-The Secretary shall establish minimum requirements for use by State governments in reporting to the Secretary- - (A) information concerning disadvantaged business enterprise awards, commitments, and achievements; and - (B) such other information as the Secretary determines to be appropriate for the proper monitoring of the disadvantaged business enterprise program. - (7) Compliance with court orders.-Nothing in this subsection limits the eligibility of an individual or entity to receive funds made available under titles I, II, III, and VI of this Act and section 403 of title 23, United States Code, if the entity or person is prevented, in whole or in part, from complying with paragraph (3) because a Federal court issues a final order in which the court finds that a requirement or the implementation of paragraph (3) is unconstitu- - (8) SENSE OF CONGRESS ON PROMPT PAYMENT OF DBE SUBCONTRACTORS.-It is the sense of Congress that- - (A) the Secretary should take additional steps to ensure that recipients comply with section 26.29 of title 49, Code of Federal Regulations (the disadvantaged business enterprises prompt payment rule), or any corresponding regulation, in awarding federally funded transportation contracts under laws and regulations administered by the Secretary; and

 (B) such additional steps should include increasing the Department's ability to track and keep records of complaints and to make that information publicly available.
-23 USC 104 note.